EFC stands for expected family contribution. It’s the amount that the government and colleges calculate…

-Even if his daughter ended up at a college that did not assess annuities, there is another problem with the advisor’s annuity solution.
-It looked like he might run short of the savings he had set aside for his three children and if he had to tap into his annuity for college funding down the road, there would be a 10% penalty for removing the money.
+Even if his daughter ended up at a college that did not assess annuities, there is another problem with the advisor’s annuities for college education solution.
+It looked like he might run short of the savings he had set aside for his three children and if he had to tap into his annuities for college fund down the road, there would be a 10% penalty for removing the money.

 An expensive but important lesson

 The lesson here for my new client is that he should either have done his homework or only worked with a financial advisor who understands all the rules and regulations that affect a family’s contribution to college.

 Though annuities may be an appropriate investment diversification strategy for clients who have most of their money at risk, they should never be recommended as way to reduce a family’s EFC if there is any chance that a student may be attending or transferring later to a college that uses the Institutional Methodology.
 Annuities for college education are not a particulary good plan.

 What About Life Insurance?